King-Darius/LofiSymphony/README.md

 The launcher creates an isolated `.lofi_venv` virtual environment, installs the entire core dependency set (no compilers or manual steps required) and then opens the Streamlit interface in your browser.
 Subsequent launches reuse the cached environment so you simply double-click and jam.
-Each run double-checks the essential Python packages, provisions a working `ffmpeg` binary (via `imageio-ffmpeg` when necessary) and fetches the `en_core_web_sm` spaCy model automatically when you enable MusicGen support, so the install won't get stuck on missing components.
+Each run double-checks the essential Python packages, provisions a working `ffmpeg` binary (via `imageio-ffmpeg` when necessary) and fetches the `en_core_web_sm` spaCy model required by the bundled MusicGen support so the install won't get stuck on missing components.

-> Want Audiocraft/MusicGen integration as well?
-Run `python launcher.py --with-musicgen` once the base environment is ready.
+> MusicGen support ships enabled by default.
+The first launch downloads PyTorch, torchaudio and Audiocraft, so expect a larger
-> Those optional packages pull in PyTorch and spaCy, so the download is larger and Windows users still need the Microsoft C++
+> initial setup.
+If the install fails, rerun `python launcher.py --upgrade` (add `--reset` to recreate the environment) after
-> Build Tools before enabling the flag.
+> installing the Microsoft C++ Build Tools on Windows or the equivalent compiler toolchain on macOS/Linux.

 Prefer setting everything up manually?
 Skip ahead to [run locally from a terminal](#-run-locally-from-a-terminal) for a slim, developer-friendly workflow.